-- The hormonal IUD (intra-uterine contraception device) is a small, T-shaped piece of plastic with a band containing one hormone (progestin) that a clinician inserts into your uterus\. - It is sometimes called an IUS (intra-uterine system), and the different models are called Mirena and Kyleena.
+- The hormonal IUD (intra-uterine device) is a small, T-shaped piece of plastic that a clinician inserts into your uterus.
+It slowly releases a low dose of one hormone (progestin) over several years. - The models available in Canada are called Mirena and Kyleena.
+Kyleena gives a slightly lower dose of hormones than the Mirena and is a little bit smaller.